EMA’s governance during COVID-19 pandemic

 - ensuring close cooperation with stakeholders and relevant European and international organisations.

 The Task Force is accountable to EMA’s CHMP for all its activities.

 For more information on the composition and activities of the Task Force, see:

-The role of the EMA's COVID-19 Task Force is to respond to the rapidly evolving scientific and regulatory challenges created by the pandemic and safeguard the continuity of the Agency’s activities by continuously adapting the Agency’s COVID-19 business continuity plan as needed.
+The role of the EMA COVID-19 Steering Group is to respond to the rapidly evolving scientific and regulatory challenges created by the pandemic.
+It also safeguards the continuity of the Agency’s activities by continuously adapting the Agency’s COVID-19 business continuity plan as needed.

-A core group advising on policy and inter-institutional matters advises the Task Force.
-The role of this group is to ensure alignment with other EU and international partners at operational and political level, in close cooperation with the European Commission.
-It is led by EMA's Executive Director, Professor Guido Rasi.
+A core group led by EMA's Executive Director advises the Steering Group on policy and inter-institutional matters.
+The role of the core group is to ensure alignment with other EU and international partners at operational and political levels, in close cooperation with the European Commission.

-The Task Force is supported by four cross-Agency work streams, providing advice to the Task Force on appropriate measures in high-priority areas.
+The Steering Group is supported by four cross-Agency work streams.
+These provide advice on appropriate measures in the four high-priority areas listed below.

 Overview of work streams

 EMA's health threats plan describes how EMA responds to serious public health threats, such as the COVID-19 pandemic.